f5devcentral/adaptiveapps/0-resources/f5-nginx-management-suite/README.md

 In addition to any variables required by providers, the following variables are passed from Terraform to Ansible.
 Please see the [Terraform documentation](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variables) for more information on setting variables.

-* private_key_path: Path to the private key file that Ansible will use to connect to the hosts.
+* **private_key_path**: Path to the private key file that Ansible will use to connect to the hosts.
-* nms_password: The password that will be used for the admin user in F5 NGINX Management Suite.
+* **nms_password**: The password that will be used for the admin user in F5 NGINX Management Suite.
-* nms_cluster_name: This is the name given to the API gateway cluster.
+* **nms_cluster_name**: This is the name given to the API gateway cluster.
 The Developer Portal cluster will use the same name suffixed with "-dev".

 ### Make It so!
 Now comes the fun part.